Skip to main content

 Confidentiality is the second pillar of this protection.
 The medical information gathered through a wellness program must be kept confidential and maintained separately from your personnel files, in accordance with the ADA’s strict requirements.
 This separation is critical.

 It prevents your direct supervisors and managers from accessing your health data, ensuring that information about a chronic condition or a health risk factor cannot be used in decisions regarding job assignments, promotions, or termination.
-Your clinical data should inform your journey, not your professional one.
+Your clinical data should inform your personal health journey, not your professional one.

 • Notice ∞ Employers must provide a clear notice detailing the type of information collected and the purpose for which it will be used.